 The procedures for dealing with allegations will be applied with common sense and judgement.
-For full details of the Trust's procedures see Annex 2.

 It is strongly advised that any staff member faced with an alleged allegation, contacts their Trade Union/ Professional Association as a source of guidance and support.